pzerelles/imagetools/docs/guide/caching.md

 ## How to configure caching

-Caching is enabled by default and uses './node_modules/.cache/imagetools' as cache directory.
+Caching is enabled by default and uses './node_modules/.cache/imagetools' as the cache directory.
 You can disable caching or change the directory with options.

 ```